quanticedu/fixturies/README.md

 # Fixturies

-When factories are too slow and fixtures are too hard to maintain, use fixturies.
+When factories are too slow and fixtures are too hard to maintain, use **fixturies**.

 With **fixturies** you use factories to build your fixtures.
 Then you get the speed of fixtures and the maintanability of factories.

+## You may need fixturies if ...

+You are using factories in your tests to re-create the same records over and over again, and your tests are running too slowly.

 ## Our Story